 The first is support, the second is upholstery & airflow and the last is the cover fabric.
 By comparing cot mattress models against these three criteria, you should be able to sift the good from the bad.
 Avoiding some of the models that cause endless issues with infant and baby sleepers.
 It will also allow you to ensure you’re not mistakenly buying a ‘bargain’ that actually turns out to be a nightmare for your little sleeper.

-Pocket springs or latex coated coir are the best for this as they do not deform or sag like foams do.
+Pocket springs or latex coated coir are the best for this as they do not deform or sag as foams do.
 They are also far more breathable than solid foam counterparts.

 The worst kind of support is synthetic foam.
 This is because it isn’t progressive enough for babies.